VAT and Sales Tax Rates in New Zealand for 2015

 New Zealand VAT Rate

 The current New Zealand VAT (Value Added Tax) is 13.00%.

 The VAT is a sales tax that applies to the purchase of most goods and services, and must be collected and submitted by the merchant to the New Zealand governmental revenue department.

-New Zealand has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 13%.Countries with similar VAT rates include Luxembourg with a VAT of 15%, Spain with a VAT of 16% and Mexico with a VAT of 16%.
+New Zealand has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 13%.Countries with similar VAT rates include Luxembourg with a VAT of 15%, Israel with a VAT of 16% and Spain with a VAT of 16%.